-The vast majority of recruitment consultancies are perfectly respectable, law abiding and do their utmost to place the right people in the right business.
+The vast majority of recruitment consultancies are perfectly respectable, law-abiding and do their utmost to place the right people in the right business.

 Finding the right recruitment consultancy to advocate for both the candidate or the employer – and make sure people are placed into their perfect role - only comes from experience and effective working relationships.

-Here’s some of the qualities you should be looking out for when dealing with a recruitment consultancy:
+Here are some of the qualities you should be looking out for when dealing with a recruitment consultancy:

 If you’re working with a recruitment consultancy that claims to be an expert in a field or industry, then they really should be an expert in that field or industry.

 There is nothing more infuriating for a candidate or employer than speaking to a consultant who clearly has no idea what they’re talking about.

 Of course, no one is expecting a recruitment consultant to know as much as a mechanical design engineer in the space sector…about mechanical design engineering in the space sector.

 But they should have enough knowledge to understand the role, the requirements and the key skills and experience they should be watching out for.